-This circle shows the minimum distance (40 miles = ~70 km) a Level 1 outlet (120V) charging can get you on an overnight charge from Downtown New York.
+This circle shows the minimum distance (50 miles = ~75 km) most electric vehicles can travel from Downtown New York while charging overnight using a Level 1 120V outlet.
 The reason we say minimum distance is because the maximum distance depends on the maximum capacity of your battery on the vehicle and nothing else.
 Having a faster charger doesn't give you more range, only a bigger battery does.

 And if you need to travel further than your battery capacity, you need a bigger battery, not a faster charger!